 To clarify, free market capitalism (FMC) does not mean you can thieve, force, monopolize, harm, or otherwise infringe on the rights of others to obtain valuable goods.
 In no way does FMC imply that we abolish federal laws pertaining to regulation of land, water and air, or abolish our judicial system to protect against the infringement of your rights.

 Let's go through an example to explain what should happen under FMC.
 Let's say anyone is able to start a restaurant because food licenses are not necessary and people can start the restaurant in their own kitchen serving people in their own home or apartment.
 You have immediately opened the job market to millions of people who can compete for your business.
-This policy would greatly target minorities and lower income families because they tend to cook more meals (providing greater efficiency and skill), and they could run a dinner only option during the week to increase the number of hours earning income per day while keeping a day job in the early phases.
+This policy would greatly target lower income families that tend to cook more meals for cost savings (providing greater efficiency and skill), and they could run a dinner only option during the week to increase the number of hours earning income per day while keeping a day job in the early phases.
 Critics of this plan would say that would lead to unhealthy food prep and serving practices that could sicken millions and even kill hundreds a year.
 Although this is possible, it's also true that homeless and starving people die every year from eating out of trash cans - I think for the margin of value they would probably opt for the quality of any home cooked meal regardless of the cook's health code licensing status.

 Licensing is a bad regulation, sure there are people who would be stupid or deceitful and cause harm to others.
 However there are orders of magnitude more people who would be responsible because they know that if they injure their customers they won't have customers for very long.
 In the past this issue was much larger than it would be today because society had yet to catch up with science.
 People were not aware that germs were bad mkay?
 Nowadays the average person could prepare food without risking sickness because society maintains a better set of social norms like washing your hands after using the bathroom.
 But to be sure of your dining experience people have social media reviews of the food, and they could pay for independent food quality analysis services that grade them in the same way local DPHS offices do.
 And collusion amongst those organizations would be pretty uncommon, especially when grades are often published publicly and analyzed by 3rd parties who can communicate the information effectively and cheaply.
 In the past organizations had a monopoly on information distribution, but that problem is virtually non-existent with the internet - a major reason politician's careers are dropping like flies lately.